remino/scrollerful/README.md

 JavaScript library using CSS variables to animate elements while user scrolls.

-⚠️ **2024-08-05:** If you only want scroll animations in CSS and you don't need to add JavaScript knowing the position of the scroll, I recommend you use the [Scroll-driven Animations module in CSS](https://drafts.csswg.org/scroll-animations-1/) now supported by Chrome, instead of Scrollerful, along with the [polyfill](https://github.com/flackr/scroll-timeline) for browsers that don't yet support it, like Firefox and Safari.
+⚠️ **2025-05-28:** If you only want scroll animations in CSS and you don't need to add JavaScript knowing the position of the scroll, I recommend you also look into the
+[Scroll-driven Animations module in CSS](https://drafts.csswg.org/scroll-animations-1/) now supported by Chrome.
+There is also a [polyfill](https://github.com/flackr/scroll-timeline) for browsers that don't yet support it, like Firefox and Safari, but doesn't work for all cases.

 [Demo](https://remino.net/scrollerful/) |
 [Code](https://github.com/remino/scrollerful/)